Chat with us, powered by LiveChat Bees in Arizona | Responsible Pest and Scorpion Control

 • Seek refuge in the closest car or building.
 Indoors, bees are easily disoriented and head for windows.
 If your house is cool, the bees will drop off you.
 If you sought protection in your car and some bees made their way inside, drive a few miles with the windows rolled down to release them.
 They will return to their hive.

-Safely Remove Beehives from Your Property
+Safely Remove Beehives in Arizona

 You should never remove a beehive on your own.
 Honeybees can be even more dangerous than scorpions or snakes.
 Instead, it’s best to call a professional who specializes in live hive removal.
 As soon as the hive has been moved and relocated, the honey must also be completely removed, and the area will have to be sealed to prevent the colony from returning and stop other insects from infesting the area.